atomicdata-dev/atomic-data-docs/src/mutations/intro.md

 ## Design goals

-- **Event sourced**: State changes are standardized just as the current state.
-This enables versioning, history playback, undo, audit controls...
+- **Event sourced**: Store State changes, as well as the current state.
+This enables versioning, history playback, undo, audit controls, and more.
 - **Traceable origin**: Every state change should be traceable to an actor and a point in time.
 - **Verifiable**: Have cryptographic proof for every state change.
 - **Decentralized**: Can be used in P2P networks to send mutations from device to device.